2009-2012 Ford F-150 SuperCrew

 Better: Replacing the factory head unit (especially if it's the base AM/FM radio) will give you access to a whole new world of entertainment options, plus you'll finally be able to hear your new speakers at their full potential.

-Best: Adding an amplifier and a subwoofer will make a massive difference in your overall sound quality.
+Best: Adding an amp and a sub will make a massive difference in your overall sound quality.
 Even if you don’t like to crank your music to maximum volume, you'll notice a distinct improvement in every aspect of your favorite songs.